Brewers' playoff demons strike again in Wild Card finale

 They hoped this year would be different, with a new manager, the league’s stoutest bullpen and a slew of fresh faces who ran the bases with abandon and played some of baseball’s best defense.
 But it’s happened again -- and this one might be the most excruciating exit yet.

-With lights-out closer Devin Williams on the mound and the Brewers two outs from snapping their streak of five consecutive first-round exits, slumping Mets slugger Pete Alonso hit Williams’ best pitch -- a changeup so good it has its own nickname, The Airbender -- for an opposite-field, three-run home run that sent the Brewers to a 4-2 loss in Game 3 of the National League Wild Card Series at a stunned American Family Field.
+With lights-out closer on the mound with a two-run lead and the Brewers two outs from snapping their streak of first-round exits at four, slumping Mets slugger Pete Alonso hit Williams’ best pitch -- a changeup so good it has its own nickname, The Airbender -- for an opposite-field, three-run home run that sent the Brewers to a 4-2 loss in Game 3 of the National League Wild Card Series at a stunned American Family Field on Thursday night.

-Just like that, what had been a magical night for the Brewers was spoiled.
+Just like that, what had been a magical night for a Brewers team that wasn’t supposed to get this far in the first place was spoiled.
 Rookie Tobias Myers delivered five brilliant, scoreless innings in his postseason debut.
 Trevor Megill and Nick Mears followed with scoreless innings before the Brewers finally got some cuts against a pitcher who wasn’t Mets starter and longtime Milwaukee nemesis Jose Quintana -- and cashed in with back-to-back homers from Jake Bauers and Sal Frelick in the seventh.

 It was all so improbable.
 Myers is a 26-year-old rookie who’d been traded three times, designated for assignment twice, waived and then released, and was coming off a 1-15 record and a 7.82 ERA when he signed with Milwaukee as a Minor League free agent in the fall of 2022.
 Bauers batted .199 in the regular season.
 Frelick hit two homers all year, the last on May 15.